2023 Best Film, Video & Photographic Arts Schools in Michigan

 Top 10 Best Film, Video & Photographic Arts Schools

-Our 2023 rankings named University of Michigan - Ann Arbor the best school in Michigan for film, video and photographic arts students.
-Located in the city of Ann Arbor, U-M is a public college with a very large student population.
+Our analysis found University of Michigan - Ann Arbor to be the best school for film, video and photographic arts students who want to pursue a degree in Michigan.
+Located in the midsize city of Ann Arbor, U-M is a public school with a fairly large student population.

 The average amount in student loans that film majors at U-M take out is $18,857.